wonderchang/tainan-open-1999/README.md

 })
 ```

 The callback function gets passed two arguments.
 The first argument returned the error message when failed.
-The second argument returned the data.
+The second argument returned the data when succeeded.

 ### `Case.get(caseId, callback)`